-Martin Truex Jr. scored his third win of 2019 at Charlotte on Sunday night, as he won his second Coca-Cola 600 by .330 of a second over Joey Logano.
-Truex had the dominant car of the evening, leading 116 laps after starting 14th, although he had to overcome a cut tire and contact with the wall on lap 75 when he brought out the caution while leading.
+Martin Truex Jr. scored his third win of 2019 at Charlotte Motor Speedway on Sunday night, as he won his second Coca-Cola 600 by .330 of a second over Joey Logano.
+Truex had the dominant car of the evening, leading 116 laps after starting 14th, although he had to overcome a cut tire and contact with the wall on Lap 75 when he brought out the caution while leading.

 Truex had his hands full on the last restart with five laps left, when he restarted third behind David Ragan and Ryan Newman after pitting for fresh tires.
 Third-place finisher Kyle Busch restarted fourth, and after a strong restart, Busch appeared to be in position to take the lead until Truex made a four-wide pass for the lead on the backstretch and didn’t look back.
 Chase Elliott and Ricky Stenhouse Jr. rounded out the top-five.

 “What a hell of a team,” Truex said.
 “We never gave up on it.
 I thought we were done.
 We blew a tire and hit the wall.
 We never gave up on it.
 I thought we were done.
 Just kept fighting, just kept fighting.
 What a race there at the end.
 That was pretty wild.”

 Logano was disappointed with second place but proud of his team’s efforts.